-my name is mati and i’m a neo-hasidic autistic human, student, and teacher of jewish tradition(s) based in the principals of neurodiversity & disability justice
+my name is mati and i’m a disabled autistic student and teacher of jewish tradition(s) and texts based in the principals of neurodiversity & disability justice

 Arrow pointing right

-my story began with a spark. from my earliest years I’ve always been deeply drawn to our community - the songs, the traditions, the rituals - but i needed something more - a place where all people are welcome. that’s why i’m now studying to be a rabbi.
+my story began with a curious kid hanging out in the back of the synagogue. from my earliest years I’ve always been deeply drawn to our community - the songs, the traditions, the rituals - but i needed something more - a place where all people are welcome. that’s why i’m now studying to be a rabbi.

 As a multi-disabled autistic and ADHD person with POTS and dyspraxia, I deeply understand the challenges faced by my fellow neurodivergent and disabled humans.
 My life's work is rooted in fighting ableism and amplifying the voices of those who have been silenced by others who do not have the lived experience of our reality.